ChileOfficial Name: Republic of Chile

 Safety and Security

-Counterfeit and pirated goods may sometimes be available in Chile, and transactions involving such products are generally illegal under local law.
-In addition, bringing such goods back to the United States may result in forfeitures and/or fines.
-More information on this serious problem is available in the intellectual property section of the U.S. Department of Justice website.
+Counterfeit and pirated goods are generally illegal in Chile.
+Bringing them to the United States may result in forfeitures and/or fines.
+See the intellectual property section of the U.S. Department of Justice website for more information.

-Report crimes to the local police at 133 and contact the U.S. Embassy at (56) 2 2330-3716).
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Victims of Crime: Report crimes to the local police at 133 and contact the U.S. Embassy at (56) 2 2330-3716.
+Local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.